chrisvdg/scrumtime/README.md

 ## Usage

-Create a yaml file called `config.yaml` and insert the following data:
+Create a yaml file called `config.yaml` and insert the following data for each job:

 * channel: Channel name to sent message too
 * message: The message you want the bot to send